pmndrs/drei/README.md

 #### PointMaterial

-An antialiased round dot that always keeps the same size.
+Antialiased round dots.
+It takes the same props as regular THREE.PointsMaterial

 ```jsx
 <points>